Receiptful/receiptful-api-docs/source/includes/_authentication.md

   -d state=2034590283
 ```

-To begin the OAuth flow, the User is redirected to Conversio's authorize endpoint:
+To begin the OAuth flow, the User is redirected to CM Commerce's authorize endpoint:

 `https://commerce.campaignmonitor.com/oauth/authorize`